-6.32 Effect on the natural heritage, including birds - Table 7 criteria 7a) South Lanarkshire Local Biodiversity Strategy, Local nature conservation designations, bird sensitivity, protected species and bats.
+6.34 Effect on the natural heritage, including birds - Table 7 criteria 7a) South Lanarkshire Local Biodiversity Strategy, Local nature conservation designations, bird sensitivity, protected species and bats.

 This criterion, in line with Policy NHE19 in the SG Natural and Historic Environment states that development which will have an adverse effect on protected species following the implementation of any mitigation measures will not be permitted unless it can be justified in accordance with the relevant protected species legislation.
-This consideration has previously been assessed under Policy 15 Natural and Historic Environment of SLLDP above and it is considered that subject to replication of the Original Consent's conditions and the implementation of a HMG the proposed amendments accord with the consideration set out in Table 7.1 criteria 7 a) of the SG and SPP regarding effects on the natural heritage, including birds.
+This consideration has previously been assessed under Policy 15 Natural and Historic Environment of SLLDP above and it is considered that subject to the mitigation within the EIAR and the implementation of a HMG the proposed development accords with the consideration set out in Table 7.1 criteria 7 a) of the SG and SPP regarding effects on the natural heritage, including birds.
+SNH's consultation response to the Scottish Government agrees that the proposed mitigation and an HMG are acceptable in relation to ecology and the natural environment.

-- 6.33 Effect on the natural heritage, including birds Table 7 criteria 7b) Habitat Management Plans (HMP).
-As noted above, it is considered appropriate to recommend the implementation of a HMP as part of any consent. - 6.34 Landscape and visual impacts
+6.35 Effect on the natural heritage, including birds - Table 7 criteria 7b) Habitat Management Plans (HMP).

+As noted above, it is considered appropriate to recommend the implementation of a HMP as part of any consent.

+6.36 Landscape and visual impacts

 It is considered that landscape designations, character and capacity are key considerations in considering the impact of wind farm and wind turbine proposals.
 The Council's landscape technical studies provide a comprehensive baseline for the assessment of wind farm and wind turbine proposals in South Lanarkshire.
-First, the impact on landscape designation and character, and the capacity of the landscape to accommodate the proposed development is assessed below.
+Firstly, the impact on landscape designation and character, and the capacity of the landscape to accommodate the proposed development is assessed below.
 Secondly, the visual impact is assessed followed by the impact on visual residential amenity.
 The assessment takes into account cumulative impacts.
 SPP makes reference to wild land which is a consideration when assessing landscape impacts.
 There are no areas of designated wild land within South Lanarkshire and there will be no impact on areas of wild land outwith South Lanarkshire from the proposed development.